Transition to College

 Some students are declassified under IDEA during high school.
 This does not automatically mean that the student can't be considered as a having a disability at college, however, the appropriateness of declassification should be looked at carefully in light of the transition needs for success in the college environment.

-- Not asking for help or using the recommendations of disability support service providers until after failure has already occurred
+- Ask for help and follow recommendations of disability support service providers.

 Does this sound daunting?
 The trick is to start early and be actively involved in your planning for success in both high school and college.
 Use the resources available to you, including: